Altherr powers Phillies past Marlins 14-2

 HOMER HAPPY

-Realmuto’s homer was his 18th, moving him within one of the franchise record for homers by a catcher.
-Charles Johnson hit 19 home runs in 1997.
+Realmuto’s homer was his 21st of the season — and 18th when he is in the lineup as a catcher.
+He’s one shy of matching the Marlins record for homers by a catcher in a season; Charles Johnson had 19 in games where he was behind the plate in 1997.

 TRAINER’S ROOM